reiver/article-20250227/README.md

 But there is big question:
 how can Bluesky, a decentralized platform, censor content at all?
-How can they remove content from the entire Bluesky network?
+How was it possible for them to remove content from the entire Bluesky network?
 Shouldn’t decentralization make such censorship impossible?
 Is Bluesky actually decentralized?
 Is Bluesky really living up to its promises of decentralization, or is it just another version of Twitter — equally prone to manipulation, censorship, and control?